29next/developer-docs/docs/api/admin/index.md

 ### Versioning

-API versioning allows 29 Next to continuously evolve the platform while maintaining predictable behavior for existing APIs with a path for upgrades and deprecations.
+API versioning allows Next Commerce to continuously evolve the platform while maintaining predictable behavior for existing APIs with a path for upgrades and deprecations.

 **Admin API Versions**